 Social Impact Incentives (SIINC)

-Social Impact Incentives (SIINC) is a funding instrument that rewards high-impact enterprises with premium payments for achieving social impact.
+Social Impact Incentives (SIINC) is a funding instrument that rewards high-impact enterprises with time-limited premium payments for achieving social impact.
 The additional revenues enable them to improve profitability and attract investment to scale.
-Thus SIINC can effectively leverage public or philanthropic funds to catalyze private investment in underserved markets with high potential for social impact.
+Thus SIINC can effectively leverage public or philanthropic funds to catalyze private investment in underserved markets with high potential for positive impact.

 Why SIINC is relevant